A nonconforming immersed finite element method for elliptic interface problems: Introduction

 The simplest nonconforming finite element defined on triangular meshes is the well-known Crouzeix-Raviart element \cite{1973CrouzeixRaviart}.
 For rectangular meshes, the simplest nonconforming finite elements are known as the \textit{rotated-$Q_1$ finite elements} \cite{1998ChenOswald, 1999DouglasSantosSheenYe, 1996KloucekLiLuskin, 1992RanacherTurek}.
 Their degrees of freedom are determined either by values at midpoints of edges or by the integral values over edges.
 These two types of degrees of freedom define two different finite element spaces if the basis functions are taken as in \cite{1992RanacherTurek}, but an identical space if the basis functions are taken as in \cite{1998ChenOswald,2013JeonNamSheenShim}.
-The Crouzeix-Raviart type IFE method has been discussed in \cite{2010KwakWeeChang}.
-In this article, we will develop new IFE spaces based on the rotated-$Q_1$ functions using both the midpoint-value and the integral-value degrees of freedom.
-As expected, the favored IFE space is the one with integral-value degrees of freedom because of it preserves continuity of approximating functions across element boundaries.
-This feature enables us to derive optimal error estimates for Galerkin IFE solution in both energy norm and $L^2$- norms for the simple Galerkin approximation.
+The Crouzeix-Raviart type IFE method was discussed in \cite{2010KwakWeeChang}.
+In this article, we develop a new IFE space based on the rotated-$Q_1$ functions with the integral-value degrees of freedom.
+We will derive quasi-optimal error estimates in both energy and $L^2$- norms for the simple Galerkin approximation.
 In our error analysis, we extend a special projection operator introduced in \cite{1999DouglasSantosSheenYe} to bound the flux error on edges.
 We show that the flux error on interface edges will have a $\log|h|$ factor.
 The techniques in our error analysis are new to interface problems and they are different from analysis in literature such as \cite{2010KwakWeeChang}.

 The rest of this article is organized as follows.
-In Section 2, we construct the nonconforming rotated-$Q_1$ IFE spaces and present their basic properties.
-In Section 3, we discuss the approximation capabilities of these IFE spaces.
+In Section 2, we present nonconforming rotated-$Q_1$ IFE space and present some basic properties.
+In Section 3, we discuss the approximation capabilities of the IFE space.
 In Section 4, we analyze errors of Galerkin solutions to the elliptic interface problem in energy and $L^2$ norms.
-In Section 5, numerical results are presented to confirm our analysis and demonstrate features of the new IFE methods.
+In Section 5, numerical results are presented to confirm our analysis and to demonstrate features of the new IFE method.
 Finally, a few brief conclusions are provided in Section 6.